ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-## Performing an Exchange with a Sell Order
+## Perform an Exchange with a Sell Order

 You now have two orders open for marscoin: a sell order on the source chain (for 10marscoin at 15venuscoin) and a buy order on the target chain (for 5marscoin at 5venuscoin).
 Now, perform an exchange by sending a sell order to the source chain.